Below is a list of the largest

 The Convair B-36 "Peacemaker" was a

-strategic bomber built by Convair for
+strategic Bomber built by Convair for

-United States Air Force from 1949 to
+the United States Air Force from 1949

-1959.
-The B-36 was the largest
+to 1959.
+The B-36 was the largest mass

-produced piston engine aircraft ever
+produced piston engine Aircraft ever

 made.
-It had the longest wingspan of any
+It had the longest wingspan of

-combat aircraft ever built, although
+any combat Aircraft ever built,

 although there have been larger

-length 162 ft, wingspan
+Tu-95, length 162 ft, wingspan

 167 ft, 575 mph, load 17 tons.

-the Russian Air Force until at least
+Russian Air Force until at around

-This aircraft was the Russian
+This Aircraft was the Russian

 equivalent of the U.S. Convair B-36